All Episodes

 And number three, they knew it anyway.

-Well, and and actually it's uh Hillary Clinton and the DNC, right?
+Well, and actually, it's Hillary Clinton and the DNC, right?

-So they're the ones that funneled the money to Perkins Couie, hired Fusion GPS, hired Christopher Steele.
+Well, they're the ones that funneled the money to Perkins Cooey, hired Fusion GPS, hired Christopher Steele.

 By the way, Christopher Steele fired for lying and leaking, but still they went back to him again and again.

-I think one of the most revealing things is Bruce Orr was the conduit for Christopher Steele asking Orr to send phony more phony info to special counsel Muller.
+I think one of the most revealing things is Bruce Orr was the conduit for Christopher Steele asking Orr to send phony, more phony info to special counsel Mueller.

-Well, that's what's so exciting about it right now, Sean, is that I think as more truth continues to come out in a lot of the things you've been reporting for over a year now, is uh fully exposed.
+Well, that's what's so exciting about it right now, Sean, is that I think as more truth continues to come out and a lot of things you've been reporting for over a year now is fully exposed.

 Exactly.